 Can’t make it down to the Jersey Shore for some playtime?
-You can still visit Hudson County’s “urban beach” with a visit to Newport Green Park in Jersey City.
-This park along the Hudson River is an oasis among busy family life in the city, with cool river breezes, waterfront and Manhattan skyline views, and plenty of sunshine to go around.
-Its clean, modern playground equipment are fun and safe for little ones, including a splash pad and carousel.
-A walkway to Hoboken and close proximity to plenty of local eateries makes this park an easy stop for happy playtime.
+You can still visit Hudson County’s “urban beach” at Newport Green Park in Jersey City.
+This park along the Hudson River is an oasis amidst busy family life in the city, with waterfront and Manhattan skyline views, making it one of the best playgrounds in New Jersey.
+The clean, modern playground equipment is fun and safe for little ones and includes cool features like a climbing net, splash pad, and carousel.
+A walkway to Hoboken and close to plenty of local restaurant faves make this park an easy stop for happy playtime.

 Newport Green Park

 14th Street and Washington Blvd, Jersey City, NJ 07310

 For more information, visit newportnj.com or call (201) 626-5000

 Bay Beach & Swings in Beach Haven